 How Cold is Too Cold?

 If the summer heat has been getting to you, it is normal to not feel like taking a hot bath in your hot tub.
 Sure, hot water is relaxing, but after several weeks of constantly high temperatures, jumping into cool and refreshing water is probably the only thing on your mind.
 In case you're wondering if you can turn your hot tub cold, the short answer is yes.
 In this case, all you need to do is turn down the temperature on the digital display or disconnect the heater completely.
 Once the temperature of your hot tub has cooled down, you can now proceed to take that cool and relaxing bath, as you have pictured.

-If you do not use your hot tub in the winter
+If you do not use your hot tub in the fall, winter, or spring

 IF you do not use your hot tub during the winter, make sure you winterize it correctly.
 All the water must be drained from the system, so no pipes or other parts can freeze and create a lot of damage.
 It is Important to drain the water from the blower and filters.
 Make sure they are all dry before the temperature drops.